mindspore-ai/docs/tutorials/source_en/beginner/model.md

 ## Defining a Model Class

-When define a neural network, we can inherit the `nn.Cell` class, instantiate and manage the state of the sub-Cell in the `__init__` method, and implement the Tensor operation in the `construct` method.
+When defining a neural network, we can inherit the `nn.Cell` class, instantiate and manage the state of the sub-Cell in the `__init__` method, and implement the Tensor operation in the `construct` method.

 > `construct` means neural network (computational graph) construction.
 For more details, see [Accelerating with Static Graphs](https://www.mindspore.cn/tutorials/en/r2.9.0/beginner/accelerate_with_static_graph.html).